Top 5 historic sites Croatia

 Photo: The Belltower of Saint Dominus in Diocletian's Palace in Split in Croatia

-Furthermore, an interesting part for visitors is the underground wine cellars of Emperor Diocletian.
+Furthermore, the underground wine cellars of Emperor Diocletian are interesting to see.

 Wine Cellars Diocletians PalacePhoto: Underground chambers of Diocletian's Palace

-When visiting Diocletian's Palace, you will get an impression of the rich and imposing history of this part of Croatia.
-Moreover, you will also get to know the relaxed and hedonistic Mediterranean way of life.
+When visiting Diocletian's Palace, you will witness its rich and imposing history, and get to know the relaxed Mediterranean way of life.

 Seafront Promenade Riva and the southern wall of Diocletians Palace